Have you gotten your flu shot yet? These days, it’s more important than ever to be vaccinated.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Now, however, The Centers for Disease Control and Prevention (CDC) recommend avoiding flu shots only if you’ve had a severe allergic reaction to the flu vaccine itself,” says infectious disease specialist Steven Gordon, MD.
+“Now, however, The Centers for Disease Control and Prevention (CDC) recommends avoiding flu shots only if you’ve had a severe allergic reaction to the flu vaccine itself,” says infectious disease specialist Steven Gordon, MD.

-And their anaphylaxis was most often triggered by an allergy to one of the other vaccine components, not to the egg.
+The other piece of good news is that among this small population, the anaphylaxis was most often triggered by an allergy to one of the other vaccine components, not to the egg.

 “The bottom line is, there is no reason for someone with a suspected egg allergy to not get the flu vaccine,” says Dr. Lang.

 The best thing you can do to put yourself in a safe situation is to inform the medical professional administering your flu shot of your allergies ahead of time.